Sports-related Head Injury

 The National Federation of State High Schools released the following statement on February 23, 2010: "Effective with the 2010 high school football season, any player who shows signs, symptoms or behaviors associated with a concussion must be removed from the game and shall not return to play until cleared by an appropriate health-care professional."
 The new concussion language has been placed in all NFHS rules books as well as the "NFHS Suggested Guidelines for Management of Concussion."

-While head injuries comprise about 18 percent of all horseback riding injuries, they are the No. 1 reason for hospital admission.
+While head injuries comprise about 18 percent of all horseback riding injuries, they are the number one reason for hospital admission.
 A 2007 study by the Centers for Disease Control and Prevention found that horseback riding resulted in 11.7 percent of all traumatic brain injuries in recreational sports from 2001 to 2005, the highest of any athletic activity.
-Of the estimated 14,446 horseback-related head injuries treated in 2009, 3,798 were serious enough to require hospitalization, for an estimated 4,958 concussions and 97 skull fractures.
+Of the estimated 14,446 horseback-related head injuries treated in 2009, 3,798 were serious enough to require hospitalization.
 Subdural hematomas and brain hemorrhages comprised many of the serious injuries.
 According to the Equestrian Medical Safety Association, head injuries account for an estimated 60 percent of deaths resulting from equestrian accidents.

 While serious head injury can occur while wearing a helmet, the data very clearly shows that the severity of the head injury can be decreased through helmet wear.
 According to the New England Journal of Medicine, helmets can reduce head and brain injuries by 85 percent.
 While helmets are required in equestrian sports that involve jumping, including eventing and show jumping, in high-level dressage competitions, the riders generally wear top hats, which provide no protection.
 Accidents are less common in competitive dressage, but accidents can occur.
 While most dressage riders do not wear helmets even when practicing, they are allowed both during practice and competition.

-The United States Equestrian Federation strongly encourages all riders while riding anywhere on the competition grounds to wear protective headgear with harness secured which passes or surpasses ASTM (American Society for Testing and Materials)/SEI (Safety Equipment Institute) standards for equestrian use and carries the SEI tag.
+The U.S. Equestrian Federation strongly encourages all riders while riding anywhere on the competition grounds to wear protective headgear with harness secured which passes or surpasses ASTM (American Society for Testing and Materials)/SEI (Safety Equipment Institute) standards for equestrian use and carries the SEI tag.

 According to a John Hopkins Medicine-led study, approximately 10 million Americans ski or snowboard in the United States each year, with about 600,000 injuries reported annually.
 Severe head trauma accounts for about 20 percent of all skiing- and snowboarding-related injuries, and of those head injuries, 22 percent are severe enough to cause loss of consciousness or concussion.
 Head injuries are the most frequent cause of death and severe disability among skiers and snowboarders.